Transformative governance for food systems and biodiversity

 When: Wednesday 3 December 2025

-Where: University of Copenhagen, South Campus, Copenhagen, Denmark
+Where: University of Copenhagen, South Campus, Karen Blixens Plads, 2300 Copenhagen S, Denmark

 08:00